 #3.
 Unilever PLC (FMCG)

-This manufacturing giant offers us one of the most impressive digital twin use cases in manufacturing.
+This manufacturing giant offers us one of the most impressive examples of using the manufacturing digital twin.
 The company started out by building 8 DTs of its factories located in different world regions.
-As of 2020, Unilever has completed more than 100 digital manufacturing sites to create a virtual model of the entire supply chain.
+As of 2020, Unilever has built over 100 digital manufacturing sites to generate a virtual model of the whole supply chain.

-This approach is helping to Anglo-Dutch FMCG giant to boost productivity, cut waste, optimize material usage, and ensure high compliance and quality.
+This approach helps the company boost productivity, cut waste, optimize material usage, and ensure high compliance and quality.
 Every factory process gets monitored with sensors sending data to an enterprise cloud where the DT is recreated.
 The employees on sites can assess the DT data via handheld devices, model problems and solutions, and share data with colleagues.

 #4.
 Boeing (Aviation and Aerospace)